Caustics in the sine-Gordon model from quenches in coupled 1D Bose gases: Introduction

-The particular physical realization we have in mind for this paper is a system composed of two elongated quasi-one dimensional Bose gases coupled by tunneling along their length; the field $\phi(z,t)$ in Eq.\ (\ref{eq:waveeqn}) gives the relative phase between the two quantum gases.
-Quasi one-dimensional Bose gases have been created in a number of experiments over the last two decades using tightly trapped ultracold atoms, and the remarkable tunability of these systems allows the strongly interacting Tonks-Girardeau regime \cite{Paredes2004,Kinoshita2004}, the weakly interacting quasi-condensate regime \cite{esteve06,Hofferberth2008,Schley2013,fang16}, and also the crossover between the two \cite{Jacqmin2011,Schemmer2019}, to be reached.
+The particular physical realization we have in mind for this paper is a system composed of two elongated quasi-one-dimensional single component Bose gases coupled by tunneling along their length; the field $\phi(z,t)$ in Eq.\ (\ref{eq:waveeqn}) gives the relative phase between the two quantum gases.
+Quasi one-dimensional Bose gases have been created in a number of experiments over the last two decades using tightly trapped ultracold atoms, and the remarkable tunability of these systems allows the strongly interacting Tonks-Girardeau regime \cite{Paredes2004,Kinoshita2004}, the weakly interacting quasicondensate regime \cite{esteve06,Hofferberth2008,Schley2013,fang16}, and also the crossover between the two \cite{Jacqmin2011,Schemmer2019}, to be reached.
 It is important to note that, in accordance with the Mermin-Wagner theorem \cite{Mermin1966}, one-dimensional Bose gases do not undergo true Bose-Einstein condensation at low temperature, unlike three dimensional gases.
-Instead, they can form quasi-condensates where density fluctuations are suppressed but phase fluctuations remain \cite{quantum_regimes_paper,Kheruntsyan2003}.
-In this paper we shall work in the weakly interacting regime and assume a state of the system consisting of a quasi-condensate plus small thermal fluctuations.
+Instead, they can form quasicondensates where density fluctuations are still quite suppressed but phase fluctuations that destroy off-diagonal long range order remain \cite{quantum_regimes_paper,Kheruntsyan2003,Kheruntsyan2005}.
+In this paper we shall work in the weakly interacting regime and assume a state of the system consisting of a quasicondensate plus small thermal fluctuations.

 A system comprised of two coupled quasi-one dimensional gases can be made by taking a single gas and splitting it in two along its long axis by switching on an elongated double well potential.
 This is the experimental protocol typically adopted in a series of experiments conducted by the Vienna group \cite{Hofferberth2008,Betz2011,Gring_and_Schmeidmayer_relaxation_paper,Local_emergence_and_correlation_paper,Schweigler_2017,Schmeidmayer_double_light_cone_paper,Rauer2018,Pigneur2018}.
 The combination of almost complete isolation from the environment, long relaxation times and spatially resolved measurements of phase and number difference make these experiments ideal for investigating many-particle quantum dynamics, including fundamental questions such as whether and how closed quantum systems reach equilibrium.
 The gas can be split slowly so that it always remains close to equilibrium leading to number squeezed states \cite{Esteve08,Berrada2013} or it can be split rapidly, leading to a so-called quantum quench which launches the system into a nonequilibrium state.